aurorascharff/next15-account-selector/STEPS.md

 - SelectPopover: Open the popover, remove expanded wrapper, replace "absolute" div Ariakit.SelectPopover, remove top-20, and add gutter={8},  open the popover.
 Showcase.
 - SelectItem: Replace Icon item with Ariakit.SelectItem, replace hover: with data-active-item, the active item functionality is built in to Ariakit and stylable with data-active-item
 - SelectItem: Replace item with Ariakit.SelectItem, and use data-active-item: rather than hover:, replace focus-visible with data-focus-visible to differentiate between the mouse and keyboard focus correctly, replace disabled: with aria-disabled, the disabled={} prop now is correctly implemented behind the scenes by Ariakit.
-- SelectItemCheck: Replace the selected item check with Ariakit.SelectItemCheck and add value={account.id}
+- SelectItemCheck: Replace the selected item check with Ariakit.SelectItemCheck and add value={account.id}, Provider value={currentAccount?.id}
 - Remove setExpanded from handleSwitchAccount, remove expanded useState.
 - All of this is in the documentation!
 And there are docs for non-tailwind users as well.
 And so many ariakit primitives, not only for selects, but also for menus, dialogs, tooltips, and more.
 And they can be composed together.
 - No longer have nameless divs, rather used declarative components with Ariakit without compromising on the customizability.